Isnan Ali

 This event opens an opportunity for him to join Barito Putera Banjarmasin in 1999.
-Young, talented yet he made it to the line up only after a short time of period joining in.
+Young and talented yet he made it to the line up only after joining recently.
 Particularly on the second round of the National-A League, Liga Indonesia 1999, Daniel Roekito, the coach of Barito at that time appointed Isnan to join the line up.
 "That was when we play against Solo at Manahan Stadium."
 After that, he joined the line up every time, although he was still very young.
 Indeed, the second year with Barito, Isnan was called to join the Senior National team in the World Cup qualifier and Sea Games Malaysia in 2002.

 With National team status, Isnan joined Persatuan Sepakbola Seluruh Indonesia (PSSI), to attend training center in Singapore, Malaysia and Maldives.
 "Maldives is the most sophisticated country due to its popularity with international soccer stars training and holidaying in that country."

 With Barito Putra, Isnan qualified in the big 8, 2 years respectively.
 That was the golden years of Barito, while at the same time, they have Bako Sadissou as the top scorer for the League.
 Isnan also joined the National Senior team in the Tiger Cup (2002) and achieved the Runner-Up position in that competition.

 After 2 sessions with Barito Putra, Isnan joined Persikota Tangerang in 2003/2004.
 He also joined PSSI National training Camp in Sydney, Australia, Bulgaria and Jordan for Asian Cup 2005.

 In 2005/2006 Isnan Ali signed with neighbor club, Persita Tangerang.
 One interesting event was his action with Renato Ellyas, a teammate in his subsequent club, Sriwijaya FC.
 "I was in a great stress facing the referee decision that seemed to fix the match and bluntly showed injustices towards my team.
 However, I have learnt so much from that situation."
 He did unsportive behavior by giving his middle finger to Renato after given a red card by the referee.
-In 2006, he was expelled from the National team due to indiscipline behavior with some other senior national team counterparts like Kurniawan Dwi Yulianto.
+In 2006, he was expelled from the National team due to behavior of a controversial nature with some fellow senior national team members like Kurniawan Dwi Yulianto.
 This did not prevent him to raise up to the occasion.

 In 2007, Isnan Ali joined Sriwijaya F.C. with Rahmad Darmawan as the head of coach.
-In that year, Isnan made history by taking Double Winners, an achievement that has yet been reached by any other football clubs in Indonesia.
+In that year, Isnan made history by winning two competitions, an achievement that has yet been reached by any other football clubs in Indonesia.

-Isnan Ali also joined advertisements such as PANONIM and SPECS with Cristian Gonzáles and other famous footballers from Malaysia.
-SPECS is a domestic sport products that goes international.
+Isnan Ali also took part in advertisements such as PANONIM and SPECS with Cristian Gonzáles and other famous footballers from Malaysia.
+SPECS is an international sport company.

-This year, Isnan Ali still joined Sriwijaya FC.
-His professionalism, controversy, personality, achievements and talent have brought him to the top of success.
+This year, Isnan Ali joined Sriwijaya FC.
+His positive characteristics, for example his professionalism, controversy, personality, achievements and talent have led to his high level of success in Indonesian football.
 "Much have been seen, but much is still to come".
-He hoped to inspire others to represent Indonesia in international levels.
+He hopes to act as a source of inspiration for others who wish to represent Indonesia on an international level.